PasaOpasen/toml-union/README.md

 pytest-django = "^4.5.2"
 ```

-As u see, some of the packages have confict versions.
+As u see, some packages have confict versions.
 In this case the report file is created and contains the sources of this conflicts:
 ```json
 "pdfminer.six": {
     "^20220524": [